Prastiwar/Go-flow/README.md

 It provides helper functions to facilitate work with errors.
 It allows to handle panic with ensured error (when panic is commonly mixed strings or errors), aggregate the errors and more.

 See [example file](exception/example_test.go) for runnable examples.

+### httpf

+httpf package provides abstraction over standard net/http to introduce dependency inversion rule.
+Mosly routing and server are abstracted which should help with mocking and facilitate using it without mistakes while providing harder to misuse API.

+See [example file](httpf/example_test.go) for runnable examples.

 ### logging